 Exercise at the appropriate time.

-Try to exercise first thing in the morning or later in the evening if it's extremely hot outside to avoid the heat and humidity of the midday sun.
-If possible, exercise in shady areas and allow adequate rest, hydration, and cooling down afterward.
+Try to exercise first thing in the morning or later in the evening if it's scorching outside to avoid the heat and humidity of the midday sun.
+If possible, exercise in shady areas and allow adequate rest, hydration, and cooling afterwards.

 Choose an appropriate kit to keep you cool and dry.

-Choose clothes that are breathable, light in color, and easy to move around in.
-These will allow sweat to evaporate, allowing you to cool down more quickly.
-If your clothes are too heavy or too tight, your body will be unable to cool itself down as effectively.
+Choose breathable clothes, light in colour and easy to move around in.
+These will allow sweat to evaporate and cool down more quickly.
+If your clothes are too heavy or tight, your body cannot cool itself down as effectively.

 Allow your body to adjust to the heat.

-Heat and humidity will impact your workout, so paying attention to your body's signals is important.
-It may take several weeks for your body to become acclimated to the heat, so begin with shorter and less intense workouts.
+Heat and humidity will impact your workout, so paying attention to your body's signals is essential.
+It may take several weeks for your body to acclimate to the heat, so begin with shorter, less intense workouts.
 As you become more accustomed to the heat, you may notice that your body responds more positively to it.
-For example, your body may begin sweating earlier to help you cool down, and your heart rate may not rise quite as high during your workouts as it did at first.
+For example, your body may begin sweating earlier to help you cool down, and your heart rate may not rise as high during your workouts as it did initially.

-It's important to take it easy in the sun to don't push yourself beyond your capabilities.
+It's essential to take it easy in the sun and not push yourself beyond your capabilities.